veyer/GINESH/README.md

 # GINESH?
 Egitistihub!
-An intelligent virtual reality program to design and contextualize experience and memory to die to.
+An autonomous virtual reality program to design.